olivergrimes/servicefabric-topicactor-signalr/README.md

 ### TopicActor

-Create an Actor service in the application that implements the `ITopicActor` actor interface included in the package, for example:
+Create an Actor service in the application that implements the `ITopicActor` actor interface included in the **Actor** package, for example:

 ```c#